 - Show your children the world.
 Tell them what is going on around you.
 Show your children how to interact and be good with others, nurturing their desire to become more curious and explore relationships with others.

 - Do not set very high expectations.
-An important thing for parents to keep in mind is that empathy is something that your child will learn all their lives.
+An important thing for parents to keep in mind is that empathy is something that their child will learn all their lives.
 It is a work in progress.
-Some children learn it rather quickly and without too much effort, while other children need more practice.
+Some children learn it rather quickly and without much effort, while others need more practice.
 Never forget that egocentricity is normal for toddlers.
 It is just not possible for children to be empathetic all the time.
-It will take some time, but your child will eventually become empathetic and caring towards others if you make an effort.
+It will take some time, but your child will eventually become empathetic and caring toward others if you make an effort.

-Your toddler is beginning to develop empathy as an emotion, and that is a good thing.
+Your toddler is beginning to develop empathy as an emotion, which is a good thing.
 It would help if you spent some time running through the tips on this page to support that development.

 Young children need our help to develop, and considering the thoughts and feelings of others is a vital step in that process.

-Remember, children develop at different speeds, so if your toddler doesn’t show empathy now, it may not be something to concern yourself about.
-Lack of empathy can be a sign of autism, buts it’s not guaranteed.
+Children develop at different speeds, so if your toddler doesn’t show empathy now, it may not be something to concern yourself about.
+A lack of empathy can be a sign of autism, buts it’s not guaranteed.